adversarial-training-capstone-project/adversarial-training-capstone-project.github.io/_posts/2022-03-07-improving-robustness-via-adversarial-training.md

 # Previous Works

 There has been research on improving the single source robustness in deep fusion models, specifically done by Taewan Kim and Joydeep Ghosh [1].
 In their research paper, the authors explored their novel training algorithms, in which they added **perturbations** (noise) to the data from the input sources and trained the model under these conditions.
-They fine-tuned the model on clean data and then introduced noisy data either through downsampling or generating random Gaussian noise.
+They fine-tuned the model on clean data and then introduced noisy data either through downsampling or generating random Gaussian noise [1].

 ![Noise](/assets/img/noise.png){: .mx-auto.d-block :}
-*Effects of Gaussian Noise on Image [1]*{: .mx-auto.d-block :}

 The experimental setup consisted of developing and testing the model on the following:
 - Clean data